ilzebriede/Complexity-and-Emergence/README.md

 #### #5 Patterns.

 The pattern is a piece of a mystery, or even a puzzle itself.
 It has many properties and characteristics.
 It is also an abstraction of something else, an idea, a concept, or a thing.
 Its crude visual body is information encoded.
 A pattern can become a symbol; it is a container, a library.
 The pattern is a letter in a word, a word in a sentence, and a sentence in a tome of other patterns.
+"All visual patterns and tessealations at their core are composed of algorithms.
+Even centuries-old patterns, such as Scottish tartans, follow strict compositional rules that are capable of being encoded into software.
+Writing code is an exciting way to approach visual patterns."
+(Reas, McWilliams, 2010)

 First of all, let us examine the pattern.
 We look at flat representations of patterns in 2D; we only see two of many possible dimensions.
 Let's try and think about it as a slice of a state, a frozen moment captured in time passage.
 Or as a cross-section of a far more exciting and outlandish fruit or vegetable that you will ever encounter!